-Do you store your film negatives or at least thought about doing so?
-Do you have them in a box somewhere in your house, or are they still sitting at the lab?
+Do you store your film negatives or at least think about doing so?
+Are they in a box in your house or still sitting at the lab?

 Maybe you are like me.
-I knew that I probably should organize and store my film negatives, but I kept pushing the task off.
-Mine was sitting for the longest time on my office shelves.
-Not only did it become an eyesore, but it also started to pile up quickly.
+I knew I should organize and store my film negatives, but I kept pushing the task off.
+Mine sat for the longest time on my office shelves, collecting dust.
+Not only did it become an eyesore, but they started to pile up quickly.

-After more than a year of traveling and taking lots of photos, I decided it was time to dust off the negatives and archive them properly.
-I decided to take an afternoon to get it done.
-And whew, after archiving, my shelves look happier now, and my film is safely tucked away in a cool, dry place.
+After more than a year of traveling and taking many photos, I decided it was time to dust off the negatives and archive them properly.
+I picked one afternoon to commit to this and get it done.
+And whew!
+After archiving, my wall shelves look happier, and my film is safely tucked away in a cool, dry place.

 It can be a little time-consuming if you have many film negatives.
 But don’t worry.
 It is pretty simple to organize and store your negatives once you get into the groove of it.
 And since you only need a few materials, it doesn’t cost too much to start.
 Of course, this also depends on your method and what materials you purchase.